AhmadYFakhry/NodeTodo/README.md

 # NodeTodo
- A simple todo list app created with the Node and Angular
+ A simple todo list app created with NodeJS